CONSENSUS IT PROFESSIONAL AWARDS

-Keith has more than 15 years experience in business consulting in corporations and government at executive and senior leadership levels on business strategy and planning; business application of ICT; program management and turnaround; and business resilience and change management.
+Keith has more than 15 years of experience in business consulting in corporations and government at the executive and senior leadership levels on business strategy and planning; business application of ICT; program management and turnaround; and business resilience and change management.

-He is a noted author and speaker on the business application of ICT and is known for his thought leadership and pragmatic strategy in areas including: real time decision making, standardising the roles of knowledge workers, Green ICT, and resilient business operations.
+He is a noted author and speaker on the business application of ICT and is known for his thought leadership and pragmatic strategy in areas including: real-time decision making, standardising the roles of knowledge workers, Green ICT, and resilient business operations.

 Keith is a former Board Director of the Australian Computer Society responsible for strategy and planning and has guest lectured at various Universities in Australia on the impacts of changes in ICT to business.
 As a Company Director and mentor to CEOs and Boards within Not for Profits, Keith brings his practical pragmatic business experience to address organisational performance and Board – Executive relationships in Not for Profits.